-A classic and traditional chocolate cheesecake with a chocolate graham cracker crust and topped with a creamy chocolate ganache.
+Traditional and classic, this creamy chocolate cheesecake is baked to perfection with a crisp chocolate crust and topped with a thick chocolate ganache.

 This post contains affiliate links.
 Read the disclosure policy.